Demographics of young stars and their protoplanetary disks: lessons learned on disk evolution and its connection to planet formation: CONCLUSIONS AND FUTURE PERSPECTIVE

 Finally, our inventory of disks is still relatively small and it remains instructive to carry out unresolved observations of young stars and disks beyond the nearby young star-forming regions in different environments or different ages.
 These surveys should be as unbiased and complete in the target selection as possible, in order to cover a large parameter space to be tested with models.

 \textbf{Acknowledgments} \\ We thank the referees, the editor Kengo Tomida, the SAC advisor of this chapter Doug Johnstone, and David Wilner for their suggestions to improve the manuscript.
 We thank F. Zagaria for carefully checking the data table attached to this chapter.
 We thank Erin Readling and Jamar Kittling for help with the data analysis.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 823823 (DUSTBUSTERS).
 This work was partly supported by the Deutsche Forschungs-Gemeinschaft (DFG, German Research Foundation) - Ref no. FOR 2634/1 TE 1024/1-1.

-This work is part of the research programme VENI with project number 016.Veni.192.233, which is (partly) financed by the Dutch Research Council (NWO).
+GR acknowledges support from the Netherlands Organisation for Scientific Research (NWO, program number 016.Veni.192.233) and from an STFC Ernest Rutherford Fellowship (grant number ST/T003855/1).
 AMH is supported by a Cottrell Scholar Award from the Research Corporation for Science Advancement.
 JPW is supported by the National Science Foundation through grant AST-1907486.
+Funded by the European Union under the European Union’s Horizon Europe Research \& Innovation Programme 101039452 (WANDA) and 101039651 (DiscEvol).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.

 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.